sBondoc/lock-mouse-axis/README.md

 # Lock Mouse Axis
-Simple script to lock mouse cursor movement to either the horizontal or vertical axis.
+Simple script to lock mouse cursor movement to the horizontal or vertical axis.
 Made with [AutoHotkey](https://www.autohotkey.com/ "AutoHotkey").

 ## Installation